 HERITAGE HIGHLIGHTS: 14th century effigies

 The first thing you see on entering the church is the simple Norman font, which predates the current building and must have been preserved from the earlier church.

-There is a second tomb niche and effigy in the south transept, where a figure of a 14th century knight lies on a stone slab.
-The very useful church guide says that he was a Crusader but gives evidence to support this claim.
+There is a second tomb niche and effigy in the south transept, where a figure of a 14th-century knight lies on a stone slab.
+The very useful church guide says that he was a Crusader but gives no evidence to support this claim.

-On the north wall of the nave is a memorial to the men of Bosherston who died in WWI, and a coast guard who died in the line of duty in WWII.
+On the north wall of the nave is a memorial to the men of Bosherston who died in WWI, and a coast guard sailor who died in the line of duty during WWII.

 Outside in the churchyard is a preaching cross with a carved face in the centre of the cross.
 It is unusual in being so short, and the carving of a face in the middle of the shaft is also rare.

 One rather amusing touch is provided by a large notice in a wooden frame, titled 'A Notice of Kindred and Affinity', laying out in exact terms just who was allowed to marry who under Church of England rules.
 We learn, for example, that a woman must not marry her husband's mother's brother, or a man marry his wife's daughter's daughter.

 The east window was installed in honour of Rev. William Allen, rector from 1831-1872.
 Allen's wife Francis left behind a diary covering the years 1832-1865.
 It provides a fascinating insight into the lives of country clergy in the Victorian period.
 Copies of the diary are available in the church.

 The transept windows were installed in honour of another rector, The Venerable David Williams, who served the parish from 1913-1920 and was also Archdeacon of St David's during that period.